mahirsust/nodejs-crud-app-backend/README.md

 http://localhost:[PORT]/api-docs
 ```

 This URL will give you access to the full API documentation where you can interact with the endpoints directly from the browser.
-Replace [PORT] with the port number your server is running on (e.g., 3000 or 8080).

 ## Folder Structure